 We also share our expertise by offering training.

 The annual Clinical Conference explores issues and topics central to psychoanalytic practice.
-We have been putting on events of this nature for over 30 years and speakers have included Edna O’Shaughnessy, Margaret Rustin, Michael Rustin, Margot Waddell, David Bell, Mike Brearley, Ron Britton, Kate Barrows, David Morgan, Fakhry Davids, Richard Rusbridger, Kate Pugh and many more.
-This year we will be presenting Trauma on 27th April 2019 with Ricky Emmanuel and Joanne Stubley.
+We have been putting on events of this nature for over 35 years and speakers have included Edna O’Shaughnessy, Margaret Rustin, Michael Rustin, Margot Waddell, David Bell, Mike Brearley, Ron Britton, Kate Barrows, David Morgan, Fakhry Davids, Richard Rusbridger, Kate Pugh, Ricky Emmanuel, Joanne Stubley and many more.
+Our most recent clinical conference was on the subject of Grief with Jane Milton and Eve Ashley.
+This online event was incredibly successful.
+Some of the feedback we received:

 These biennial events commemorate Dr Robert Gosling OBE, former Chair of the Tavistock Clinic and founder member of the Bridge Foundation.
 The BGML takes a variety of forms to explore the application of psychoanalytic thinking in organisations and society.
 Previous events have featured the former Guantanamo prisoner, Moazzam Begg, and a discussion of “Internal Racism” by the psychoanalysts, Fakhry Davids and Mike Brearley.